-At the inception of a contract, the Company assesses whether the contract is, or contains, a lease.
+At the inception of a contract, the Corporation and its subsidiary assess whether the contract is, or contains, a lease.

-When the Company as lessee, the Company recognizes right-of-use assets and lease liabilities for all leases at the commencement date of a lease, except for short-term leases and low-value asset leases accounted for by applying a recognition exemption where lease payments are recognized as expenses on a straight-line basis over the lease terms.
+When the Corporation and its subsidiary as lessee, they recognize right-of-use assets and lease liabilities for all leases at the commencement date of a lease, except for short-term leases and low-value asset leases accounted for by applying a recognition exemption where lease payments are recognized as expenses on a straight-line basis over the lease terms.